McGillX/mcgillx-how-to/docs/rstfiles/transcription.rst

 2. Select Video Manager from the left hand panel
 3. Find the video in need of review and editing
 4. Select "Subtitles and CC" from the dropdown carrot next to "Edit"
-5. Click the set of substitles labelled as "English - Default" to begin editing
+5. Click the set of subtitles labelled as "English - Default" to begin editing

 .. figure:: ../../images/youtube-transcript-english-default.png